 Alternative Teacher Certification Programs

-Consider registering for the Annual Career Changer Information Session - So You Think You Can Teach 2019
+The Annual Career Changer Information Session - So You Think You Can Teach

-SYTYCT 2019 is a two-part program to assist Career Changers with a bachelor's degree or higher who wish to teach in Anne Arundel County Public School answer questions about MSDE teacher certification requirements, pathways and resources that lead to certification, AACPS alternative certification programs, Human Resources employment opportunities, HR application and hiring procedures, and content curriculum documents and approaches.
+SYTYCT is a two-part program to assist Career Changers with a bachelor's degree or higher who wish to teach in Anne Arundel County Public School answer questions about MSDE teacher certification requirements, pathways and resources that lead to certification, AACPS alternative certification programs, Human Resources employment opportunities, HR application and hiring procedures, and content curriculum documents and approaches.
+The SYTYCT workshop is held annually usually in late fall.
+For career changers (non-certified college graduates) currently interested in teaching in AACPS and understanding various pathways to MSDE certification read the information below, visit http://Mdcert.org or email DMontgomery@aacps.org.

 ANNE ARUNDEL COUNTY PUBLIC SCHOOLS CURRENTLY OFFERS TWO ALTERNATIVE CERTIFICATION PROGRAMS TO OUR PROVISIONAL/CONDITIONAL TEACHERS